CopelandMIT/labx_master/gps_code/config/README.md

 ## Step 5: Connect GPS Cables and Set Up the GPS Antenna

 Place the GPS antenna in a location with a clear view of the sky to ensure good satellite reception.
 Use the provided cables to connect the antenna to the GPS module's antenna port (Snap fit to GPS module, coaxial style cable to antenna).
+Plug RPi ethernet directly into a router for the best results!

 ### Antenna Placement Tips: